Holi – The Festival of Colours and Its Significance

 #2 Shiva’s Wrath Against Kaamdev

 In Puranas, there is another legend about Holi.
-It depicts that Lord Shiva got furious as deity Kaamdev - the Lord of Love and Desire, tried to strike cupid between the Lord and Goddess Parvati.
+It depicts that Lord Shiva got furious as deity Kaamdev – the Lord of Love and Desire, tried to strike cupid between the Lord and Goddess Parvati.
 Being enraged, God Shiva opened his third eye and incinerated Kaamdev on this day.
-Therefore, people celebrate it by burning objects of desire, as a symbolic gesture of getting rid of carnal desires.
+Therefore, people celebrate it by burning objects of desire as a symbolic gesture of getting rid of carnal desires.
 From the eighth day of the Falgun Shukla Paksha to the Full Moon Day (Purnima) for eight days, Holashtak is observed.
-During these eight days period, no holy rituals are performed, and no auspicious projects/ assignments/ tasks are undertaken.
+During these periods, no holy rituals are performed, and no auspicious projects/ assignments/ tasks are undertaken.

 #3 Lord Hanuman and Holi

 On the day of Holi, Lord Hanuman is also worshipped by a horde of devotees.
-People believe that if rice with clarified butter (ghee) and/or vermilion is presented to Lord Hanuman, all the life struggles, problems, troubles and threats can be dissolved.
+People believe that if rice with clarified butter (ghee) or vermilion is presented to Lord Hanuman, all the life struggles, problems, troubles and threats can be dissolved.

 #4 Holi – Favourite Festival of Lord Krishna

 On the Falgun Poornima, the devotees go to heaven by worshipping Lord Krishna with full devotion.
 And this is also one of the reasons why people play Holi with Abir-Gulaal in temples of Krishna and Vrindavan.